Skip to main content

 In this generic architecture, we choose to keep the relayer and oracle as separate actors, although in many actual implementations, these are the same entity.

-Designs used in Wormhole, Axelar and centralized exchanges use one or more accounts to determine the state of the origin chain, destination chain, and based on that co-sign a message to mint/unlock funds on the destination side.
+Designs used in Wormhole, Axelar and centralized exchanges use one or more accounts to determine the state of the origin chain, destination chain, and based on that, co-sign a message to mint or unlock funds.

 Pessimistic & Optimistic bridges

-Pessimistic bridges require the oracle to pre-validate withdrawals, assuming that relayers will commit fraud as soon as they can.
+Pessimistic bridges require the oracle to pre-validate withdrawals, assuming that relayers will commit fraud at its earliest opportunity.

 For many chains, including Ethereum, the second responsibility cannot yet be ensured, and thus the oracle service is taking on a large risk.
 Usually this is reduced by waiting for a number of confirmations (blocks built on top of the current block).